Mathenics/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. change permission to give execution permit to all
 8. give all permissions to other users alone
 9. give different permissions to all
+10. set permission of a file to copy another existing file's permission.